-Written by Ryan on Friday the 22nd of December 2017.
+Written by Active Minds on Friday the 22nd of December 2017.

 We all know that taking part in regular exercise has a positive impact on not just our physical wellbeing but our mental wellbeing too.
 However, for someone who is living with dementia, the need for exercise based activities can often be overlooked in favour of other more cognitive focused activities.
 But it is incredibly important to encourage regular exercise for a number of reasons, including:

 -Improving heart health which will reduce risk of high blood pressure and heart disease,

 -Reducing the risk of stroke and type 2 diabetes,

 -Improving physical fitness thus helping a person maintain their independence for longer,

 Exercise Activity Ideas